Property Owners Withstanding ETJ Retractions

 Who is our legal counsel?

-Cobb & Gervasi PLLC serves as primary litigation counsel.
+Cobb & Gervasi serves as primary litigation counsel.
 The firm brings deep experience in Texas property rights and municipal law, and may associate additional attorneys on a contract basis to support the litigation.

 What happens to unspent contributions when the case resolves?